18F/unit-testing-node/_pages/components/slack-client.md

 wrappers for the Slack Web API, but we will write our own code in this case to [minimize dependencies](/concepts/minimizing-dependencies/).
 Since the code required is relatively small and straightforward, it also provides a good example of _how_ to write and test web API wrappers.
-We will learn to:
+We will learn:

-- manage HTTP bookkeeping
+- to manage HTTP bookkeeping
-- learn the basics of using a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to encapsulate an asynchronous operation
+- the basics of using a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to encapsulate an asynchronous operation
-- learn how to test HTTP requests by launching a local HTTP test server
+- how to test HTTP requests by launching a local HTTP test server
-- learn how to use Promises with mocha and chai
+- how to use Promises with mocha and chai

 ## Starting to build `SlackClient`